smfarjad/CYBR8420_Team3/Assurance_Cases_for_Software_Security_Engineering.md

 - **Evidence E4:** Network security scan results: Just like any other OSS, Salt has had vulnerabilities that were later patched.
 This highlights the importance of regular network security scans.
 Salt does not have a built-in network security scanner but relies on external tools to scan for vulnerabilities.

 - **Evidence E5:** Compliance Audit Reports: Salt relies on external authentication providers; Salt would have to work directly with the external authentication providers to obtain compliance audit reports.
-#### Reflection:

-This assignment helped me better understand how to evaluate and justify security claims using evidence.
-I also learned a lot from browsing Salt’s documentation and features.
-What I found most useful was using AI in the assurance diagram.
-With a good prompt- it could be a great tool to help brainstorm ideas.

 ### Sheikh Muhammad Farjad
 #### Alignment of Evidence and Identified Gap: